CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 7.1.sec=The definition of a third-party intermediaries is broad, and could include agents, brokers, distributors, professionals (lawyers/accountants), franchisees, consultants, and joint-venture partners.
 While use of third parties can help us reach our goals, we need to be aware that these arrangements can potentially present ABC with significant risks because the Company cannot as easily control the actions taken by third parties on the Company’s behalf.

-7.2.sec=Third parties who act on ABC’s behalf must operate at all times in accordance with this Policy.
-It is imperative that ABC knows and keep tracks of the companies with whom it does business and through whom it offers its services.
-The FCPA, UKBA, and many other non-U.S. jurisdictions outlaw the payments of bribes through third parties to the same extent as if they were paid directly by ABC.
-Accordingly, special care and due diligence must be exercised when retaining consultants, agents, and other third party representatives to assist ABC.
+7.2.sec=Third parties who act on {P1.Handle}’s behalf must operate at all times in accordance with this Policy.
+It is imperative that {P1.Handle} knows and keep tracks of the companies with whom it does business and through whom it offers its services.
+The FCPA, UKBA, and many other non-U.S. jurisdictions outlaw the payments of bribes through third parties to the same extent as if they were paid directly by {P1.Handle}.
+Accordingly, special care and due diligence must be exercised when retaining consultants, agents, and other third party representatives to assist {P1.Handle}.

-7.3.0.sec=It is ABC’s policy that:
+7.3.0.sec=It is {P1.Handle}’s policy that:

 7.3.1.sec=Third-party representatives are selected solely on the basis of merit.

-7.3.2.sec=A third-party representative may not be retained to do things that are prohibited by this Policy or ABC’s Code of Business Conduct.
+7.3.2.sec=A third-party representative may not be retained to do things that are prohibited by this Policy or {P1.Handle}’s Code of Business Conduct.

 7.3.3.sec=Each third-party representative will be carefully selected and evaluated by {IDENTIFY POSITION} or his or her designee before being retained by ABC.